camel-tooling/camel-lsp-client-vscode/Readme.md

 If you run into an issue or have a suggestion, you can contact us by [creating a new issue on GitHub](https://github.com/camel-tooling/camel-lsp-client-vscode/issues).

 ## How to install
-You can download this Camel LSP Extension from the Visual Studio Code Marketplace at https://marketplace.visualstudio.com/items?itemName=camel-tooling.vscode-apache-camel.
+You can download this **Language Support for Apache Camel** extension from the Visual Studio Code Marketplace at https://marketplace.visualstudio.com/items?itemName=camel-tooling.vscode-apache-camel.

 After you install VS Code, follow these steps:
 1. In VS Code, select **View > Extensions**.